surfjedi/silverstripe-supersized/README.md

-A gellery page using jquery supersized
+A gallery page using jquery supersized

 Requires: